KarsvdBerg/ImagingProject/Assignment/Assignment2-Final.md

 # Assignment 2
 ## Exercise 1
 For this exercise the number of layers and the number of neurons per layer were changed to analyse the loss and accuracy.
+The results can be seen in the tables below.

 Table 1